Filter by Category:

 Annotating & Note-Taking

 Writing About Reading

 Practice note-taking with short videos

 Provide opportunities for students to practice taking notes and citing information from multimodal texts—such as videos.

 Commercials from iSpot.TV

-Paired Text + Video from Achieve the Core
+Paired text + video from Achieve the Core

 A second resource is Achieve the Core.
 (Click on the Classroom Resources tab and then ELA Assessments.)
-Although everything on this website is not going to be video-based like iSpot.TV, there are some text sets that pair print text with a video resource.
+Although everything on this website is not going to be video-based like iSpot.TV, there are several text sets that pair print text with a video resource.

 For instance, check out this example for fourth grade about archaeology.
 When you click to download those files, you will find two print text passages and a third passage which is a video hyperlink.
 Using the corresponding writing prompt as the viewing purpose, have students take notes on relevant information learned within the video.